Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 20
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene20.jpg
       narration: "<p>These guys exist?
 Wild.
 They’ve basically been Tibet’d, made even better when Turkey declares on Afghan and completely encircles them.
 Is that a thing?
 Do the immortal Gods of CBR just like keeping their fellow minors alive as pets?
-God I have so many questions…Lithuania is walking in Turkish lands, meaning they’re likely friendly right now with Turkey.
+God I have so many questions… Lithuania is walking in Turkish lands, meaning they’re likely friendly right now with Turkey.
 A scary signs for Turkey critics.
 Maybe a Tuvan-Afghan coalition could take them down though.Side note: Look at the city defense values.
 Turkish Konya has nearly double the defense of nearby Afghan Jammu.
 Hell, the three pop Turkish city of Lashkargah has no army defense, and still has as much defense as the defended Kabul.
 Being beloved does have its perks after all.</p>"
     - scene_number: 21
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene21.jpg